redhat-openstack/website/source/uncategorized/midonet-integration.html.md

       # MidoNet administrative user's tenant
       project_id = services

 NOTE: The NEUTRON_DBPASS can be found in your packstack "answers" file in your /root/ directory.
-You can "cat /root/<packstackAnswersFileName> | grep NEUTRON_DB_PW" to find the password.
+You can `grep NEUTRON_DB_PW /root/<packstackAnswersFileName>` to find the password.
 ALSO NOTE: If you changed your midonet keystone password, please change the password = midonet parameter.

 *   6. Create a symbolic link to direct Neutron to the MidoNet configuration: